 The Template Follower

-The template follower was used in two different formats: between centers similar to a copy lathe, or on flat stock to duplicate parts or carve patterns on the face of the part.
-The models 900, 1200 and 1800 came standard with a 1/2″ diameter stylus and supports for hold shop built templates.
+The template follower was used in two different formats: between centers similar to a copy lathe, or on the flat stock to duplicate parts or carve patterns on the face of the part.
+The models 900, 1200, and 1800 came standard with a 1/2″ diameter stylus and supports for hold shop built templates.
 The Template Follower Upgrade that features a “drop-in” stylus with 4 different sizes was also available.